ConDug/MathCheckRamsey/README.md

 1. Run `./dependency-setup.sh` to set up MapleSAT-ks, CaDiCaL-ks, and AlphaMapleSAT.
 2. Execute `./main.sh n` to run the entire pipeline for a graph of order n.

-For more detailed information on each component and script, refer to the individual directories and script documentation.